TenessyD/SkyGPT/README.md

 ## Technical details
 Sky-GPT integrates ChatGPT through its Python API to automate the simulation configuration and execution on Skydel across its remote API.
-To run the app on your machine, you'll need to install `Flask`, the framework used to manage the python backend and `Tailwind CSS` for the frontend.
+To run the app on your machine, you'll need to install `Flask`, the framework used to manage the python backend and `Tailwind CSS` framework for the frontend.
-Mention: This project can also be deployed on a web server, allowing anyone to access it without needing any specific setup on its local environment.
+Mention: This application can also be deployed on a web server, allowing anyone to use it without any specific setup installed on its system.

 ## Environment Setup

-Install 'Tailwind CSS' by following the link: [Tailwind CSS v3.4.13 Release](https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.4.13) and download the appropriate executable depending on your OS.
-Then, rename the file and add its path as an environment variable to access it from anywhere across your machine.
+Install 'Tailwind CSS' by downloading the appropriate executable file for your OS available on:
+[Tailwind CSS v3.4.13 Release](https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.4.13).
+Then, rename the file and add it to the system PATH to access it from anywhere across your computer.

 Next, install the required dependencies: